ifranda/VaporDocumentationWebsite/docs/pythonAPIReference/wslInstructions.rst

 3. After the installation finishes, restart your machine for these changes to take effect.
 4. Next, press the Windows key, search for "Ubuntu," and run the Ubuntu app.
 Follow the setup instructions it provides.
-5. After setup, install Conda by running these two lines to download and install Conda.
+5. After Ubuntu setup, install Conda by running the two commands below.
+(To paste into your Ubuntu environment, right click anywhere in the terminal)

-   Tips:
-   - Right-click will paste into the Ubuntu terminal.
-   - Space bar lets you scroll through text faster than enter.

    .. code-block:: console

        wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
-       bash Miniconda3-latest-Linux-x86_64.sh -b
+       bash Miniconda3-latest-Linux-x86_64.sh

 6. Restart Ubuntu for these changes to take effect.
-7. Install Vapor-python using Conda:
+7. Install VAPOR Python using conda:

    .. code-block:: console

-       conda create -n vapor_python python=3.9
+       conda create -n vapor_python
        conda activate vapor_python
        conda install -c conda-forge -c ncar vapor

-8. Open with a coding environment
+8. After vapor installation is complete, you can open a coding environment of your choice:

-   **Jupyter Lab:** With Jupyter Lab, run a command to let Jupyter see your new environment, launch Jupyter Lab, then copy and paste one of the links into your browser.
+   **Jupyter Lab:** With Jupyter Lab, first run a command to let Jupyter see your new vapor environment.
+Then launch Jupyter Lab and copy and paste one of the provided links into your browser.

    .. code-block:: console